Technigo/project-todos/README.md

 # Project Todos
-An todo-app built with Redux.
+A todo-app built with Redux.

 ## The problem